mbonnema/SWAV/README.md

-# LARGWAV - Lake And Reservoir Global Water Area Variations
+# SWAV Surface Water Area Variations

-LARGWAV is a collection of Python scripts used to estimate water surface area variations of lakes and reservoirs globally from Synthetic Aperature Radar (SAR) observations from the European Space Agency's Sentinel-1 Mission.
+SWAV is a collection of Python scripts used to estimate water surface area variations of lakes and reservoirs globally from Synthetic Aperature Radar (SAR) observations from the European Space Agency's Sentinel-1 Mission.
 The scripts utilize Google Earth Engine (GEE) for data access and processing.
 Also included are scripts to provide global and continental scale analysis of the derived surface area variations.

 ## Google Earth Engine Python API Installation
 This software makes use of the GEE Python API, which can be installed by following instructions [here]https://developers.google.com/earth-engine/guides/python_install.
 Additionally, users need to register for a GEE account, which can be found [here]https://signup.earthengine.google.com.